pavsaund/pavsaund.com/site/content/post/2019-10-01-does-aurelia-support-react-hooks.md

 Rob ends the piece by encouraging people to keep up to date on trends & techniques, but not to forget the years of learnings that have gone into existing techniques that work.

 I also think it's important to recognize that there are different kinds of applications where features from React or Vue make more sense to use.
-Either because of the features those languages have, or because of the community support they have with plugins, libraries and helpers.
+Either because of the features those frameworks/libraries have, or because of the community support they have with plugins, libraries and helpers.

 _<small>Originally posted on the [Dolittle Community Forum](https://community.dolittle.com/t/does-aurelia-support-react-hooks/33?u=pavneet)</small>_